sunbro1337/casesync/README.md

 - research testrail version system https://blog.gurock.com/test-version-control/
 - write docs for testrail lib
 - sync comments for cases_methods with testrail api doc
+- Support the ID of the parent section (to build section hierarchies)

 ### Tech